Andu7789/MyProject-Recipe-and-Shop/ReadMe.md

 ## Libraries, Technologies and Techniques

 * HTML - for the Web Pages
-* Javascript for the majority of the data manipulation and the backend API calls
+* JavaScript for the majority of the data manipulation and the backend API calls
 * C# for the logon details storage on the Admin Portal
 * Local Storage - used to store Addresses (before I had taught myself how to use Databases)